Dress Code / Gang Related Activities / Suspension and Expulsion Guidelines

 - Shorts, skirts and dresses must be at least “finger-tip length” to be worn at school.

-- Footwear must be worn at all times.
-Steel-toed shoes shall not be worn at school.
+- Appropriate footwear must be worn at all times.
+Steel-toed shoes, cleats, or shoes with wheels shall not be worn at school.
 Students must have appropriate footwear for P.E.
-Students are encouraged to wear closed-toe shoes.
-All students must wear shoes appropriate for recess/free time activities.

 - Pajama tops, bottoms, and/or slippers will not be allowed.

-- Sunglasses may be worn on campus.
-They must be removed when indoors.
+- Sunglasses may be worn on campus; however, they must be removed when indoors.

 - Lettering and printing will be allowed on garments as long as it is not crude, vulgar, and does not contain profanity of make reference to tobacco, drugs, alcohol, violence, gangs, or is sexually suggestive, and is not a racial slur or epithet.